xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ): Single<GhListResponse<User>>
 ```

-This service is pretty similar to most of the paged services I've seen, so the big question here is how we could integrate this service in a repository using the new Paging Component.
+This service is pretty similar to most paged services I've seen, so the big question here is how we could integrate this service in a repository using the new Paging Component.
 Furthermore, the question could be how we could convert the `Single<GhListResponse<User>>` response in a `Listing<User>` structure.

-The first thing that we should do to answer these questions, is **think about if we need a database source for caching the data** or not.
+The first thing that we should consider, is **to decide if we need a database source to cache the data**.
-That could seems easy, but it's not so easy, that depends on our point of view.
+It could seem easy, but it's not.
-Some people could say that if we want to search entities by a key, maybe a database cache isn't the best option.
-The response could change a lot in a short period of time and maybe the user doesn't use to do the same search multiple times.
+Some people could say that if we want to search entities by a key, a database cache isn't the best option because the response may change constantly and frequently, and at the same time the app user doesn't repeat the same search query multiple times.
-However, saving data in a database source sometimes could have some advantages.
+However, saving data in a database source has some advantages.
-For example, you can make your app work offline, make less use of the server, hide network problems, manage data better and share entities easier.
+For example, you can make your app work offline, make less use of the backend, hide network problems, manage data better and share entities easier.

-Personally, I prefer using the second one, but I know that depending on your problem or your use case both options could be valid.
+Personally, I prefer taking the cache way, but I know that it depends on the problem.
-In this post we will see that both strategies could be implemented using **[Xlpaging](https://github.com/xmartlabs/xlpaging)**.
+In this post we will explore both strategies using **[Xlpaging](https://github.com/xmartlabs/xlpaging)**.

 # XLPaging
 [XLPaging](https://github.com/xmartlabs/xlpaging) is an **Android Kotlin library** conceived to make your life easier when dealing with paged endpoint services, where the paging is based on incremental page numbers (e.g. 1, 2, 3, ...).

-Those features are:
+The features are:
-- Provide a `Listing` structure based on a Retrofit & RxJava service.
+- **Network:** Provide a `Listing` structure based on a Retrofit and RxJava service.
-- Provide a `Listing` structure with cache support using Retrofit and RxJava for the service layer and a [`DataSource`](https://developer.android.com/reference/android/arch/paging/DataSource) for caching the data.
+- **Network + Cache:** Provide a `Listing` structure with cache support using Retrofit and RxJava for the service layer and a [`DataSource`](https://developer.android.com/reference/android/arch/paging/DataSource) for caching the data.
 In the examples we will use [Room](https://developer.android.com/topic/libraries/architecture/room) to provide the `DataSource` but you could use any other `DataSource`.

-In this post we'll see how we can integrate the first functionality.
+In this part of the series we'll see how we can integrate the first functionality.
-The second one will be explained in the next post.
+The second one will be explained in the next part.

-## XLPaging Network support
+## XLPaging Network Support
 The library defines two structures to handle the network requests.
 The `PageFetcher` is used to fetch each page from the service, whereas the `PagingHandler` will be used to handle the paging state.